Lightcurves of the Karin family asteroids: Analysis and results

 \subsubsection{(13765) Nansmith}

 We observed this asteroid for nine nights in 2003 September and 2003 December at two observation sites.
 The composite lightcurve is shown in Fig. \ref{fig:lc_all}(e).

 You can see that there are two high peaks in the WCA spectra: $P=10.507$ and $P=20.962$ hours.
 As the periodicity $P = 20.962$ hours is almost twice as long as the other one, $P = 10.507$ hours, therefore we assume that they make a pair of harmonics, and chose the periodicity of $P=10.51 \pm 0.01$ hours as the rotation period of this asteroid.
-Since the solar phase angle changed during our observation period, the zero-level magnitude and the observed peak-to-peak variation magnitude for each of the consecutive observing run were also calculated, and we obtained the reduced peak-to-peak variation magnitude of $A(0) = 0.07 \pm 0.02$.
+Since the solar phase angle changed during our observation period, the lightcurve-mean magnitude and the observed peak-to-trough variation for each of the consecutive observing run were also calculated, and we obtained the reduced peak-to-trough variation of $A(0) = 0.07 \pm 0.02$.
 The axis ratio was estimated as $a/b = 1.07$.